espaspw/Resource-Guide/resources.md

 - http://csulb.learningchineseonline.net/ a whole lot of resources
 - [China Simplified](http://www.chinasimplified.com/) - Useful articles about studying Mandarin and the language itself.
 - [Glossicka’s Courses](https://glossika.com/courses/) - A pay-for course.
 Has Cantonese, Hakka, Mandarin (Mainland/Taiwan), and Taiwanese Hokkien flavours.
-- [FluentU](http://fluentu.com/) - A site that provides short Chinese videos with subtitles with characters, pinyin and English.
+- [FluentU](http://fluentu.com/) - A site that provides short Chinese videos with subtitles with characters, Pinyin and English.
 - [Lang-8](http://www.lang-8.com/) - an exchange based around writing in a foreign language providing corrections.
 Good for getting grammar corrected.
 They recommend writing no more than a couple of paragraphs and recommend writing a translation of what you wanted to say.
 - [Onomatopoeia list](http://confusedlaowai.com/2013/07/comprehensive-onomatopoeia-list/) - Sound words in Mandarin
 - http://www.hackingchinese.com/chinese-character-variants-and-fonts-for-language-learners/

 # Etymology and Calligraphy
-- \[[Android](https://play.google.com/store/apps/details?id=com.wordinterpret.dictionary)\] Shuowen Jiezi (說文解字) - Analyses character eytmology in Classical Chinese, or more specifically, traces the makeup of seal script (小篆) characters and attempts to explain how the creates their meaning.
+- \[[Android](https://play.google.com/store/apps/details?id=com.wordinterpret.dictionary)\] Shuowen Jiezi (說文解字) - Analyses character etymology in Classical Chinese, or more specifically, traces the make-up of seal script (小篆) characters and attempts to explain how the creates their meaning.
 First published in AD.
 121 by Xu Shen (許慎), the version annotated by Qing scholar Duan Yuancai (段玉裁) is frequently referenced by Chinese students even today.
 The Android app additionally contains a dictionary with definitions in Modern Mandarin (though I am not sure where it pulls its definitions from at the moment).
 - [Wenlin (文林)](https://www.wenlin.com/download) \[EN↔ZH\] free/paid version, the quality of definitions is fairly good, but you the numbers of words in the free version is fairly limited.
 Really good for character etymology break downs.
 - [Chinese Etymology Lookup](https://hanziyuan.net/) - Online character dictionary that returns an English translation of 說文解字 as well as showing the images of the Oracle (甲骨文), Bronze (金文), Seal (篆書), and Liushutong (六書通) characters.
 An ongoing research project A site by by Prof. Richard Sears (汉字叔叔).
 [Also links two useful apps for searching characters](http://www.chineseetymology.org/why_study.aspx)
 - [App for Learning Oracle Bone Script](https://itunes.apple.com/us/app/%E5%8F%A4%E6%96%87%E5%AD%97%E7%8C%9C%E7%8C%9C%E6%A8%82/id1193864419?mt=8) \[iOS\]